derrickdunville/api/README.md

 This is the Ascend Trading API.
 It is a JSON API backend for the Ascend Trading application.

 ## Technologies
-nodejs
-mongodb
-mongoose
-SocketIO
-Heroku
-accesscontrol
+nodejs, mongodb, mongoose, accesscontrol, SocketIO, Heroku

 ## API Docs
 [PRODUCTION](https://api.ascendtrading.net/apidocs)